Adaptive Reuse of Industrial Buildings – 7 Brilliant Examples

 - Energy Conservation: To be sure, developers constructed old buildings when energy and labor costs were much lower than they are today.
 Unfortunately, demolishing and replacing old buildings requires energy expended on the fabrication and assembly of new materials.
 In addition, old buildings made from stone and masonry are highly climate responsive.
 Without a doubt, new buildings cost much more to achieve similar efficiency.

-Video: Approaches to Adaptive Reuse in Architecture – Hugo Chant
+Approaches to Adaptive Reuse in Architecture – Hugo Chan

 7 Case Studies of Adaptive Reuse of Industrial Buildings

-When speaking about adaptive reuse of industrial buildings, you might say that what was old is new again.
+When speaking about the adaptive reuse of industrial buildings, you might say that what was old becomes new again.
 To illustrate, the following adaptive reuse projects are case studies that showcase brilliant examples of adaptive reuse architecture and design.

 Impressively, this magnificent neo-classical five-story building was once the home of the state’s oldest fire department.
 Moreover, it features four huge doors that once allowed entry and exit of fire trucks.
 In 2013, the fire department moved out and the Aparium Hotel Group started an adaptive reuse project.
 As a result, the adapted building became a 100-room boutique hotel with plenty of original firehouse features.

-With impressive zeal, the sponsors of this 2013 adaptive reuse project started with an old, Art-Deco-styled electrical power plant.
+With impressive zeal, the sponsors of this 2013 adaptive reuse project started with an old, Art-Deco-style electrical power plant.
 When they finished, they had a beautiful, downtown multi-use complex.
-It features a hotel, library, residential spaces, offices, retail shops and restaurants.
+It features a hotel, library, residential spaces, offices, retail shops, and restaurants.
 In this manner, the dormant electrical plant was the basis for this winning exercise in sustainability and reinvention.

 This radical example of adaptive reuse architecture transformed a 115-year-old dry goods store into a mixed-use commercial building.
 The 2008 conversion was the work of the (fer) studio architecture firm.
-Skillfully, it adapted the site to become a 10,175 sf building with a conference room, offices, an event venue and a gallery.
+Skillfully, it adapted the site to become a 10,175 square foot building with a conference room, offices, an event venue, and a gallery.

 On the north shore of Seattle’s Lake Union sits the Seattle Gas Works Park.
 As you might guess, this was the site of a gasification plant that operated between 1906 and 1956.
 Finally, the city purchased the plant in 1962 and hired a local architect to adapt it.
 In 1975, the public park was completed.
 To its credit, the city was careful to reuse some of the plant’s ruins.
 This included the kid’s play barn in the former compressor building.